-One of the protective actions that may be issued by the Executive Staff and Emergency Management Team personnel is SHELTER-IN-PLACE.
+One of the protective actions that may be issued by the Executive Staff and EMT personnel is SHELTER-IN-PLACE.
 A SHELTER-IN-PLACE protective action may be issued in response to a hazardous materials spill/release, active shooter situation, or weather emergency.
-This protective action is aimed to keep students, faculty, staff, and visitors safe while remaining indoors.
+This protective action is aimed to keep students, employees, and visitors safe while remaining indoors.
 SHELTER-IN-PLACE means selecting a secure, interior room if possible, with no or few windows, and taking refuge there.
-Students, faculty, staff, and visitors are required to immediately SHELTER-IN-PLACE in an orderly manner when directed by emergency response personnel or an CFK ENS message.
+Students, employees, and visitors are required to immediately SHELTER-IN-PLACE in an orderly manner when directed by emergency response personnel or an CFK ENS message.